 The “Workers’ Freedom to Negotiate Act”

-On June 13, Senator Patty Murray (D-WA) and Representative Bobby Scott (D-VA) introduced the deceptively named Workers’ Freedom to Negotiate Act (WFNA), S. 3064 and H.R.
-6080 respectively.
-This radical legislation includes provisions that would:
+On June 13, 2018, Senator Patty Murray (D-WA) and Representative Bobby Scott (D-VA) introduced the deceptively named Workers’ Freedom to Negotiate Act (WFNA) (S. 3064 and H.R.
+6080, 115th Congress).
+This radical legislation included provisions that would:

-- strip away workers’ free choice in union elections as well as their privacy rights;
+- allow the Board to strip away workers’ free choice in union elections as well as their privacy rights;

-- codify into law the NLRB’s controversial Browning-Ferris Industries (BFI) joint employer standard that has threatened our country’s small and local businesses;
+- codify into law the NLRB’s controversial Browning-Ferris Industriesjoint-employer standard that has threatened our country’s small and local businesses;

 - curb opportunities for people to work independently through gig economy platforms or more traditional independent contractor roles;

 - eliminate Right-to-Work protections for workers across the country, including in the twenty-eight states that have passed Right-to-Work laws;